 26 September 2017: Somersham History Society.
 The next meeting will be on Tuesday 26th September at 7.30pm in the Baptist Church.
 Tickets £3 on the door.
 Alan Draper will give an illustrated talk entitled “The History of Somersham as portrayed in the 1908 Pageant”.
 How did Somersham manage to stage the first pageant to be performed in the county?
 How was the authoress Dorothy L. Sayers involved?
 Why was it followed up by a Mystery Play?
 Come and find out these answers to these questions and many more in this interesting and fascinating presentation.

-2 November 2013: 2pm: AGM, St Anne’s Soho., Further details to follow in due course.
+28 October 2017: 2pm: AGM, St Anne’s Soho.
+Further details to follow in due course.
 Members and their guests are welcome.
-Non-members are welcome to the talk after the business meeting at approximately 3pm − details and speaker to be advised later.

 Please note the following rule about Society events:

 Unless special arrangements to the contrary are made in advance with the Society, the Conventions, Meetings and other events sponsored by the Dorothy L Sayers Society for its membership are open only to those who are members of the Dorothy L Sayers Society, the guests whom those members bring with them (subject to the limitations, if any, specified in the announcement of, or invitation to, a particular event) and those specifically invited by the Society.
 The Dorothy L Sayers Society regrets any inconvenience that these rules may cause, but they are essential in order to assure that the events sponsored by the Dorothy L Sayers Society run smoothly and without inconvenience to the membership and the institutions and venues at which the events are held.

 We also occasionally advertise events not run by the Society, if they are of

 such an event which you would like to be listed here.